-As a running example throughout this article, we will use the task of biographical timeline generation for the entity Barack Obama.
-First, we will illustrate the heterogeneity of data about Barack Obama available in the reference knowledge graphs used to populate EventKG (Wikidata, DBpedia, YAGO and Wikipedia), and the extraction and integration of this data into a canonical RDF representation in EventKG.
-As mentioned above, this process leads to 2, 608 temporal relations involving Barack Obama.
+Top-4 perso Top-4 persons mentioned jointly with the financial crisis (2007-2008) per language.
+Table 3 relations involving Barack Obama.
 In order to generate a biographical timeline of Obama, the relevance of these relations to his biography needs to be assessed.
 We will describe the distant supervision approach and the features adopted to this task, which finally leads to the timeline depicted in Figure 1.